 About Kentucky Colonelcy

-The Kentucky Colonelcy (website) is a volunteer, educational and historical Creative Commons authorship and civil rights interest group made up of Kentucky colonels promoting and supporting colonels as goodwill ambassadors for the Commonwealth at home and abroad.
-Association as a user of our website(s) is Open-Source that is free to all persons interested in learning about the customs, folklore, history and traditions of Kentucky since the first American colonels pioneered and settled 'Kentucke' as the first organized democratic establishment in North America starting in 1775.
+The Kentucky Colonelcy (website) is a publication of a cooperative civil rights interest group made up of Kentucky colonels promoting and supporting colonels as goodwill ambassadors for the Commonwealth at home and abroad.
+Cooperatively we are publishers.
+Association as a user of our website(s) is Open-Source, that is free to all persons interested in learning about the customs, folklore, history and traditions of Kentucky since the first American colonels pioneered and settled 'Kentucke' as the first organized democratic establishment in North America starting in 1775.

 Our Focus and Mission

 Our focus on recognizing the first Kentucky Colonels, their history, deeds and why "colonels" were so important to Kentucky's history as a Commonwealth.
 The website is being developed to collaborate with other colonels a definitive resource that is publicly accessible for Kentucky colonels and the academic community including anthropology, geography, history and social science students.

 Our mission is to build a website and write a book that explores and factualizes the roots and purposes of Kentucky colonels and colonelcy from 1775-2025.

 Any Kentucky Colonel that has a commission can potentially contribute as an author or make a contribution to the anthology.